STEPS TO THE FIELD

 (1-4+ months)

 As you express interest in Africa Inland Mission, a regional Mobilizer will connect with you.
-When you are ready, you’ll apply online – starting with a simple Interest Form, followed by the longer Member Application form.
-Once your references are received and all materials are reviewed, we’ll set up an in-person interview with you.
+When you are ready, you’ll apply online – starting with a simple Interest Form, followed by the longer Member Application.
+Once your references are received and all materials are reviewed, your Mobilizer will set up an in-person interview with you.

 (3 days)

 After saying goodbye to your family and friends back home, you’ll return to AIM Headquarters for Checkout.
-This will include final logistics and a time to both reflect and celebrate!
-If you’re serving in Africa, we’ll take you to the airport.
-In the early months of your new assignment, you will attend Africa-Based Orientation, AIM’s 3-week training held twice a year in Kenya.
+This will include final logistics, a time to both reflect and celebrate, and one monumental ride to the airport!
+In the early months of your new assignment, you’ll attend Africa Based Orientation, AIM’s 3-week field training held in Kenya.

 (6-12+ months)

-After appointment, you will be assigned a Coach who will work with you to determine and confirm your ministry assignment.
+After appointment, you’ll be given a Coach who will walk alongside you in determining and confirming your ministry assignment.
 Your Coach will then guide you through support raising and assignment preparations.
-You will work through an online checklist, as well as any other requirements needed before leaving for the field.
+You’ll continue working together through your online checklist in ensuring all requirements are met prior to leaving for the field.

 (1-4+ months)

 As you express interest in Africa Inland Mission, a regional Mobilizer will connect with you.
-When you are ready, you’ll apply online – starting with a simple Interest Form, followed by the longer Member Application form.
-Once your references are received and all materials are reviewed, we’ll set up an in-person interview with you.
+When you are ready, you’ll apply online – starting with a simple Interest Form, followed by the longer Member Application.
+Once your references are received and all materials are reviewed, your Mobilizer will set up an in-person interview with you.

 (6-12+ months)

-After appointment, you will be assigned a Coach who will work with you to determine and confirm your ministry assignment.
+After appointment, you’ll be given a Coach who will walk alongside you in determining and confirming your ministry assignment.
 Your Coach will then guide you through support raising and assignment preparations.
-You will work through an online checklist, as well as any other requirements needed before leaving for the field.
+You’ll continue working together through your online checklist in ensuring all requirements are met prior to leaving for the field.

 (3 days)

 After saying goodbye to your family and friends back home, you’ll return to AIM Headquarters for Checkout.
-This will include final logistics and a time to both reflect and celebrate!
-If you’re serving in Africa, we’ll take you to the airport.
-In the early months of your new assignment, you will attend Africa-Based Orientation, AIM’s 3-week training held twice a year in Kenya.
+This will include final logistics, a time to both reflect and celebrate, and one monumental ride to the airport!
+In the early months of your new assignment, you’ll attend Africa Based Orientation, AIM’s 3-week field training held in Kenya.